DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-19-edit-title.md

 ---
 title: New course wizard – Confirming course title
-description: Moving the course title fields into the wizard.
+description: Moving the course title fields into the wizard
 date: 2018-12-19
 screenshots:
   items: